A conversation with Senior Product Designer Antione Marin

 We’re working with a drone data company to design their platform.
 The platform is used by civil engineering companies to survey construction sites.
 They’re asking, “How does the progress on site compare to the original plans?” and they send up autonomous drones to survey huge swaths of land.

 The operator chooses the area to survey and the drones then fly autonomously, taking all the photos required.
 Data captured is then uploaded and processed on the platform.
 My specific role here is to design the interface that shows this data.
 I work with the product team to design tools that empower our users.

 How exactly is your work helping the drone data company‘s strategic ambitions?

 In short, my work enables operations managers to analyse faster and make more informed decisions on the ground.

 Drones are transforming the way civil engineering projects and farming are done.
 Companies are getting ground data faster and more accurate.
 But the main challenge with drone technology is treating the huge volume of data captured and making sense of it.

 When they engaged us, our client’s platform did not serve their business ambitions.
 Some of the technology was not scaling for that huge amount of data.
 They wanted to be able to release features faster.

 We’ve completed a whole system audit and we’re rebuilding the architecture.
-On my side, I designed a system that can support scalability and fast pace development.
+On my side, I designed a system that can support scalability and fast paced development.
 User experience is focused on key tasks people are trying to achieve.
 My goal is to make it frictionless.

 What process do you go through, with customers, to find the best product design?